utk-sis/insc489/project/final-project-instructions.md

 You need to describe the title, the motivation, the data, and the initial questions you want to answer through your analysis.
 The content can be incorporated into your final report.

-## Project Progress Updates
+## Project Progress Update

-You need to submit your project updates twice, along with Assignment 4 and 5.
+Project progress update should include some significant work, such as data processing, one or more visualization views, and some interactions.

 ## Presentation

-You will give a 15-minute presentation to show your data, visualizations, and findings in the last class.
+You will give a 8-minute presentation to show your data, visualizations, and findings in the last class.

 ## Project Report

 You will use a word/pdf document to present your project report.
 The project is mainly used to present your project background, method, and results.
-You don't have to include your code in the report but you can include some code snippets to illustrate your methods.
+You don't have to include your code in the report but you can include some code snippets to describe your methods.

 The report should include the following topics.
 Depending on the project type, the amount of discussion devoted to each will vary: